wjtje/ATEM-esp-idf/README.md

 ## How can I use this?

-Well, this code has references to other libraries (e.g. ConfigManager) that are not included in this project for various reasons.
+Well, this code is designed for an ESP32 with ESP-idf.
 You can use this code as a starting point for your code, but when you need to reference this code and all other used resources.

 There is a `linux-port` branch on this repo, its a modified version of this code that can be compiled and run on _any_ linux device.